 Meal planning makes life so much easier.
 The goal of meal planning is to save you time, money and stress.
 The problem is that meal planning only works if you actually follow the plan.
 If you find that you meal plan, but you don’t actually make the meal, that’s a problem.
 Here are a few simple tricks to make sure you follow through on your meal plans.

-Write Your Meal Plan A Week In Advance
+Write Your Meal Plan At Least A Week In Advance

 One of the best ways to stick to a meal plan is to write it out at least a week in advance.
 In our house, I print out our family’s schedule three weeks in advance using a family calendar, but you can also use a simple weekly meal planner.
 You can sign up for mine at the bottom of this post.
 It goes on our refrigerator and everyone can see it.
 Do we always stick to our meal plan 100%?
 No, we don’t, but my husband and I hardly ever fight about what is for dinner anymore.
 Before I started meal planning regularly, my husband and I either couldn’t agree on dinner or found ourselves scrambling to throw a meal together at the last minute.
 Neither of those makes for a good dinner.

 Related Post: Super Simple Family Calendar